Department website: http://writingseminars.jhu.edu/

 Discussion and critique of poetry manuscripts by students enrolled in the M.F.A. program.
 Some assignments possible.

-Discussion and critique of poetry manuscripts by students enrolled in the MFA program.
-Some assignments possible.
+Discussion and critique of poetry drafts by students enrolled in the MFA program.
+Some reading and writing assignments possible.

 A graduate course designed to develop both close reading and genre study, and to support the teaching of Introduction to Fiction and Poetry (IFP) I and II.
 Readings in selected works of American, English, and European poetry and short fiction.
 Course required by all graduate students in fiction and poetry.